mysensors/NodeManager/README.md

 SENSOR_ACS712 | ACS712 sensor, measure the current going through the attached module SENSOR_MCP9808 | MCP9808 sensor, measure the temperature through the attached module SENSOR_RAIN_GAUGE | Rain gauge sensor
+SENSOR_RAIN | Rain sensor, return the percentage of rain from an attached analog sensor SENSOR_SOIL_MOISTURE | Soil moisture sensor, return the percentage of moisture from an attached analog sensor

 To register a sensor simply call the NodeManager instance with the sensory type and the pin the sensor is conncted to.
 For example:
 ~~~c